What's the best SSD you can buy?

 The other type is a PCIe SSD.
 It gets confusing because there are other acronyms and terminology too: NVMe and M.2.
 Put simply, PCIe (PCI Express) supersedes SATA because it is a much faster interface.

 Most commonly you'll see PCIe drives referred to as NVMe.
 This stands for Non-Volative Memory Express) but what's most important to note is the form factor - the size of the drive - because that's which determines if the thing will actually fit in your PC or laptop.
+They're long sticks that look similar to RAM, only with the connector at the end.

 This is where M.2 comes in.
 It’s a relatively new type of slot you’ll find on recent motherboards and in some laptops.
 Most M.2 SSDs are the 2280 type, which simply means 22mm wide and 80mm long.
 You can check your motherboard manual or contact your laptop manufacturer to find out if such a drive will be compatible.